-The Middle States Commission of Elementary Schools (MSCES) has accredited Good Shepherd School for a seven-year term from December 2008 until December 2015.
+The Middle States Commission of Elementary Schools (MSCES) has accredited Good Shepherd Catholic School for a seven-year term from December 2008 until December 2015.
 The accreditation process involved a rigorous 18-month self-study, a three-day visit by a team of professionals, and the development of an on-going goal oriented Strategic Plan for continued school improvement.
-Accreditation signifies that Good Shepherd School has met MSCES standards and that we have made a commitment to continue to provide the highest quality education for our students.
+Accreditation signifies that Good Shepherd Catholic School has met MSCES standards and that we have made a commitment to continue to provide the highest quality education for our students.

 National Catholic Education Association

 The National Catholic Educational Association (NCEA) is a voluntary association of educators and institutions.
 Rooted in the Gospel of Jesus Christ, the National Catholic Educational Association (NCEA) is a professional membership organization that provides leadership, direction, and service to fulfill the evangelizing, catechizing, and teaching mission of the Church.
 Visit their website for more information.